by Robert Verish

 The 34th Lunar and Planetary Science Conference (LPSC - 2003)

-This month's "Bob's Findings" article is about the 2 abstracts that I wrote for the 34th Lunar and Planetary Science Conference (LPSC - 2003) held at League City, Texas.
+This month's "Bob's Findings" article is about 2 abstracts, one that I wrote and another that I co-authored, and were presented at the 34th Lunar and Planetary Science Conference (LPSC - 2003) held at League City, Texas.

 The 34th Lunar and Planetary Science Conference was held March 17th–21st, this year.
 All technical sessions, both oral and poster, were held at the South Shore Harbour Resort & Conference Center, 2500 South Shore Boulevard, League City (near JSC -Houston), Texas.